Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **Note:** "Docker CLI installer" and "Build machine image" are not part of the standard *execution and reporting* sequence for an OWASP ZAP container scan in a release pipeline.

-### Question #49
+### Question #56 💩

-DRAG DROP -

 You have an Azure DevOps pipeline that is used to deploy a Node.js app.

-You need to ensure that the dependencies are cached between builds.
+**You need to ensure that the dependencies are cached between builds.**

 How should you configure the deployment YAML?

 To answer, drag the appropriate values to the correct targets.

 Each value may be used once, more than once, or not at all.

 You may need to drag the split bar between panes or scroll to view content.

 NOTE: Each correct selection is worth one point.